Stochastic Approximation with Block Coordinate Optimal Stepsizes: Numerical experiments

 Figure~\ref{fig:adamw-bcosw-gmc} compares AdamW against the three variants BCOSW-g, -m, and -c.
 We observe that BCOSW-g is significantly worse than the momentum-based methods.
 The loss curves for the momentum-based methods are all very close, but with spikes for both AdamW and BCOSW-m, while BCOSW-c has very smooth loss curves.

 Figure~\ref{fig:adam-bcos-wd} illustrates the difference between algorithms with and without decoupled weight decay.
+For Adam and BCOS-c, the weight decay is accounted for in the gradient with $g_t=\nabla f(x_t, \xi_t)+\lambda x_t$.
 BCOS-c converges to much higher loss than BCOSW-c, and different values of $\lambda$ (weight decay) make a dramatic difference for BCOS-c but cause little change to BCOSW-c.
 The same phenomenon happens for Adam versus AdamW, and we again observe more spikes from the loss curves of Adam(W) than BCOS(W)-c.

 Figure~\ref{fig:adamw-bcosw-lr} shows how the final training and validation losses (after 100k iterations) vary with $\alpha_\text{max}$.
 For each stepsize schedule, we repeat the training three times with different random seeds and plot the standard deviation as error bars, which are mostly invisible due to small variations among different runs.
 We observe that AdamW and BCOSW obtain the lowest losses at similar values of $\alpha_\text{max}$.
 BCOSW has slightly better performance for smaller values of $\alpha_\text{max}$, but becomes more sensitive for larger values of $\alpha_\text{max}$.